zarry/jenkins-reporting/README.md

 ### DormantJobsPendingRemoval

 A report that will find all jobs matching a regex that have not been executed within X days from the current date.
 X being the number of days provided via command line.
 If a job has never run the starting epoch time of 1970 will be used.
+BY default these jobs are excluded from the list.
+There is a flag to enable.

 ```